parsingphase/batbox/README.md

 - Set up an `admin` user for the management interface, with a dummy email address
   - The default build process will save the `admin` user's (randomly generated) password to a file in the project directory called `FIRSTPASS.txt`.
 It's good practice to delete this file once you've read it, and change the password inside the admin interface.
 - Scan the `webroot/media` folder for any relevant WAV or KML files
-- and finally start a server which you can reach in your wed browser at http://127.0.0.1:8088, where you can use the project
+- and finally start a server which you can reach in your web browser at http://127.0.0.1:8088, where you can use the project

 Note that the first build will take a significant time and download a large amount of data.
 After that, it'll skim through the early steps quite quickly.